GavinHaLab/WDL-Pipelines/Griffin/README.md

 Edit any of the other inputs as needed, but should be fine left alone.

+### Running via shiny app

 Open the [shiny app](https://cromwellapp.fredhutch.org/) and connect to your cromwell server.
 Under "Submit a Workflow", upload the WDL and griffin_inputs.json.
 If you wanted to configure the workflow, [take a workflow options file](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options) and upload it as well.

+### Running via command line
+Log into your chosen node and set the current directory to where your griffin.wdl, griffin_inputs.json, and your optional workflow_options.json files are stored.
+Load the modules necessary:

+`module load java`

+`module load cromwell`

+To execute the WDL, do the following (assuming the WDL is named griffin.wdl):

+`java -jar $EBROOTCROMWELL/cromwell.jar run griffin.wdl -i griffin_inputs.json`

+To configure the workflow, add `--options workflow_options.json` to the line.